dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 1. Check some theoretical results and papers, recursive Bayesian is very similar to particle filtering, which has been repeatedly studied in indoor tracking papers.
 Also, I found I need to add constraints to reduced the detection delay, which is lack of theoretical support.
 2. I would like to solve offline detection, which is also challenging, considering large scale and shop/rider/phone diversity.
 3. I am working on paper, but it seems I cannot complete even draft version before MobiCom due.

-03/01/18

-1. Search for related works with "arrival/departure detection" or "POI association"